• Home

 Add Onions and cook for 5 minutes until light golden brown.

-Garlic, Ginger, Green Chilli added to pot
+Garlic, Ginger and Green Chilli added to pot

-Powdered spices added to pot
+Ground Spices added to pot

 Tomato Puree added to pot